-The area A and the perimeter P of a double-tee, with unequal flanges, can be found from the next two formulas:
+The area A and the perimeter P of a double-tee, with unequal flanges, can be found by the next two formulas:

-The clear height of the web, that appears in the above formula, is the clear distance between the two flanges:
+The clear height of the web, that appears in above formulas, is the clear distance between the two flanges:

-Due to symmetry, about the y-y axis, the centroid of the cross-section must lye on the y-y axis.
+Due to symmetry, around the y axis, the centroid of the cross-section must lie on the y axis too.
 Therefore, .
-However, the same cannot be said for the other axis (x-x) since no symmetry exists about it, due to the unequal flanges.
+However, the same cannot be said for the other axis (x-x) since no symmetry exists around it, due to the unequal flanges.
 The exact location of the centroid should be therefore calculated.
-To find its distance, yc, from a convenient axis of reference, say the bottom edge of the cross-section, the first moments of area, of the web and the two flanges, relative to the same edge are employed (note: the first moment of area is defined as the area times the distance of the area centroid from the axis of reference).
+To find its distance, , from a convenient axis of reference, say the lower edge of the cross-section, the first moments of area, of the web and the two flanges, relative to the same edge are employed (note: the first moment of area is defined as the area times the distance of the area centroid from the axis of reference).
 That is:

 - , is the area of the lower flange

 - , is the area of the upper flange,

 - , is the area of the web,

 - , is the distance of the lower flange centroid from the bottom edge,